Table of Contents

 What are the possible outcomes of an investigation?

-Once a deputy coordinator or investigator has completed an investigation, he or she will prepare an investigation report, which may recommend a notice of possible violation.
+Once the investigators have completed an investigation, he or she will prepare an investigation report, which may recommend a notice of possible violation.
 The Title IX Coordinator will review this report before it is final.
 This report generally will be provided to the complainant and respondent.
 If the investigation report does not recommend a notice of possible violation, the complainant may request a second review by the Title IX Coordinator to determine if a notice of potential violation should have been issued.
 The Title IX Coordinator’s decision on this point is final.
 If a notice of possible violation is issued, the University will grant a hearing on the complaint.
 The hearing will allow the University to evaluate the evidence and determine if it is more likely than not that Sexual Misconduct occurred.
 If the respondent is found responsible for Sexual Misconduct at the hearing, the University will initiate a sanctioning process designed to eliminate the misconduct, prevent its recurrence, and remedy its effects while supporting the university’s educational mission and Title IX obligations.
 There also is an appeal process available to complainants and respondents.

 If I am found responsible for sexual assault/misconduct, what will be my next steps?